Franchisees and the Question of Control

 Common Goals

 From a customer standpoint, there is no line of delineation between the franchisor and the franchisee.
 There is a shared brand that receives the blame for poor customer service (or the accolades for a job well done).
-The needs of the end consumer must always be recognized as the raison d'etre for both the franchisor and the franchisee and be built into the processes like at any other retailer.
+The needs of the end consumer must always be recognized as the raison d’etre for both the franchisor and the franchisee and be built into the supply chain processes like at any other retailer.

 Transparency